 Thanks to all actions taken, we can safely say that 99% of the currently traded diamonds are not conflict diamonds.
 Yet, we still feel like that 1% blood diamonds is too much.
 That’s why the diamond industry, governments, the UN and various NGO’s are still actively trying to reduce this percentage.
 We won’t stop until blood diamonds are something from the past.

-Of course you are.
-Diamonds are unique: they represent love, beauty and happiness.
+Of course, you are!
+Diamonds are unique: they represent love, beauty and, happiness.
 Over the past years, the images of conflict diamonds have put a mark on all diamonds.
 Suddenly, we faced pictures of mutilated children, horrible conditions and terror groups showing off their weapons they bought with their diamond money.
 These images are painful to watch but also important.
 They caused the diamond industry and many other organizations to take action together against these crimes.

 Naturally, at Royal Coster Diamonds we think it’s important that our diamonds are clean.
 We want to guarantee our customers of the best products after all.
 The Netherlands has, just like all other European Union countries, signed the Kimberley Act.
 In general, this means that all diamonds that are sold in “normal stores” in the EU are not blood diamonds.
 Although this is the best system so far, it is not completely foolproof.
 That is why our buyers track for each and every diamond where it originally comes from.
 This is how we can assure our clients that they will never receive a blood diamond.
-Every diamond from Royal Coster Diamonds is, therefore, conflict free and ready to shine in the most beautiful jewelry.
+Every diamond from Royal Coster Diamonds is, therefore, conflict-free and ready to shine in the most beautiful jewelry.

-Learn more about (blood) diamonds during a free guided diamond tour or view a part of our diamond jewelry collection.
+Learn more about (blood) diamonds during a guided diamond tour or view a part of our diamond jewelry collection.
 Of course, you can see our complete collection of loose and set diamonds in our store.
 We’re located in the heart of Amsterdam and are open every day from 9:00 to 17:00 hour.